doctrine/orm/docs/en/reference/events.rst

 Load ClassMetadata Event
 ------------------------

-When the mapping information for an entity is read, it is populated in to a ``ClassMetadata`` instance.
-You can hook in to this process and manipulate the instance.
+When the mapping information for an entity is read, it is populated into a ``ClassMetadata`` instance.
+You can hook into this process and manipulate the instance.

 .. code-block:: php